Inogen Portable Oxygen Concentrators: Devices and Pricing

 Inogen G4 System

 Known for its portability, the G4 is the smallest Inogen system, which makes the FAA-approved device perfect for air travel.
-Weighing only 2.8 pounds — less than an average toaster — the G4 won’t hold you back or slow you down like heavier tanks.
+Weighing only 2.9 pounds, less than an average toaster, the G4 won’t hold you back or slow you down like heavier tanks can.

-The other primary difference between the G4 and its predecessor is that the G4 has a limited charge.
-Its single battery lasts less than three hours, and its double battery lasts only five hours before needing a charge.
+Another trade-off?
+This lightweight system’s double battery lasts only five hours and 45 minutes before needing a charge.
 That may be fine if you are not always on the go or if you have breaks during your day, but I’d recommend purchasing extra batteries since it sometimes takes several hours to reach a full charge.

 The G4 starts to make up for its lack of battery power with the addition of the Inogen Connect app, which helps you monitor battery life, update your system’s software, and access customer support.